-5.1.1.5 killAllSessions
+4.1.1.5 killAllSessions

-killAllSessions kills all active sessions in a PowerServer or an PowerServer cluster and rolls back all associated transactions.
+killAllSessions kills all active sessions in a PowerServer or a PowerServer cluster and rolls back all associated transactions.
 To kill all sessions in a PowerServer cluster, you need to first configure the cluster in AEM.

-5.1.1.6 killSessions
+4.1.1.6 killSessions